gambingo/opt-art/README.md

 3. Toyed with levels but saw no improvement
 4. Began looking under the hood, discovered "first picks ratio"
 5. New goal is to optimize that

+#### Notes
+Interesting interesting interesting.
+Expectedly, the radius made it so there were no more adjacent nodes but still nodes left to visit.
+Unexpectedly, the path couldn't be closed at the end.
+Let's leave the radius out for now and include it again once we're running this for higher nodes.